Philippines country profile

 Powerful commercial interests control or influence much of the media.

 The lively TV scene is dominated by free-to-air networks ABS-CBN and GMA.
-Some Manila-based networks broadcast in local languages.
-Cable TV has extensive reach.
+There are hundreds of radio stations and a vigorous newspaper scene.

+The constitution guarantees press freedom, but the Philippines is one of the most dangerous countries in the world for journalists.

 TIMELINE